rookiesneha/DBMS/README.md

 📄 License

-MIT License — free to use and expand for educational or institutional use.
+MIT License — free to use and modify.
 ---